 I hastily returned to my room and flicked through the information booklet.
 There was no standard buffet breakfast available only an over-priced al a carte which had to be ordered in advance.
 There was no hotel room service and bar opening times were limited.

 I checked out the following morning and found another hotel where these absurd Covid rules were not as rigidly applied.
 Consequently, guests and staff alike looked happier and more relaxed and the place was far busier.

 Elsewhere in the city, Corona anomalies were abound.
 At every cafe or restaurant table, for example, customers are required to fill out name, personal address and date of birth details.
-In small bars frequented by hordes of largely chain smoking clientele, makeshift screens have been erected between tables and customers are required to put on their masks when heading for lavatories.
+In small bars frequented by hordes of largely chain smoking clientele, makeshift screens had been erected between tables and customers required to put on their masks when heading for lavatories.
 It is mandatory to wear a mask upon entering a restaurant, cafe or bar but it is not so the moment you sit down at a table.